Cuisine of Minnesota: Fish fry

 The Friday night fish fry, often battered and fried perch or walleye, is traditional throughout Minnesota.
 It usually also includes french fries, coleslaw, macaroni salad, lemon slices, tartar sauce, hot sauce, malt vinegar and dessert.
 Some Native American versions are cooked by coating fish with semolina and egg yolk.
 Fish is often served on Friday nights during Lent, the Christian season of repentance, as a restaurant special or through church fundraisers.

 Booyah

 A booyah is a large gathering in which booyah stew is served, typically outdoors.
 The annual booyah cook off is held in St. Paul.

 Smorgasbord

 Smorgasbord is a buffet-style meal of Swedish origin.
 It is served with various hot and cold dishes.
 In Minnesota it is served with kolaches, potica, halušky and pierogis.

 Lutefisk Dinner

 Lutefisk dinners are large gatherings, typically around Christmas, but also from October to February were lutefisk and other dishes are served.
 They are often held by churches.
-The lutefisk is often accompanied with lefse, mashed potatoes, mashed peas, lingonberry jam, cream sauce, and Swedish meatballs.
+The lutefisk is often accompanied with lefse, mashed potatoes, mashed rutabaga, rice pudding, mashed peas, lingonberry jam, cream sauce, and Swedish meatballs.